 4. Deferring RMDs While Working

-If your working past the age to commence their RMDs, you can defer taking their RMDs from your current employer’s 401(k), 403(b), or 457 plan, as long as you do not own 5 percent or more of the company.
+If you’re working past the age 72 you can postpone taking RMDs from your current employer’s 401(k), 403(b), or 457 plan, as long as you do not own 5% or more of the company.
 The employer must opt to offer this deferral.

 If their plan allows it, you can potentially do a reverse rollover of an IRA or old 401(k) plan into this plan as well, given those funds were originally contributed on a pre-tax basis.
 These funds will not be subject to an RMD either.
 Before completing a rollover, you should assess the quality of the investments offered by your current plan.
 RMDs connected with other retirement accounts must still be taken; this deferral does not apply to those accounts.

 Need help with creating a tax-efficient retirement plan or have questions?

 We believe offering stable strategies to help reduce taxes during retirement is equally as valuable, as taxes can take a bite out of your retirement income if not done properly.